AliOsm/phlex-icons/README.md

 After checking out the repo, open it in VSCode and click `Reopen in Container` to start a development container.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+If you don't want to use the development container setup, you can install Mise, then run `mise trust && mise install` to install the dependencies.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing